vmagdale2/ticket-ai-assistant/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.sistant
+This project is licensed under the MIT License - see the LICENSE file for details.